Pseudolukian/writerside_docs/Writerside/topics/getting_started/test_doc.md

 # Test tags works

-This text is written in tag 0.3.
-This text must appear only in tag 0.3.
+This is text for test my system of sync tags in gitHUB.
+Actual tag is 0.4